ThomasSmyth/dotfiles/README.md

 sh init.sh
 ```

-First time running the script will create SSH keys for use with Github.
-After
+First time running the script will create SSH keys for use with repo hosting
-the keys are created further running the script will clone this repo, if it
+services.
+After the keys are created further running the script will clone this
-does not already exist.
+repo, if it does not already exist.

 ## Add dotfiles